fourstix/MCard1802Terminal/README.md

    * Manually install this Arduino Library.
 Please see this [Sparkfun Arduino Library Tutorial](https://learn.sparkfun.com/tutorials/installing-an-arduino-library) for details.
    * Compile the Arduino code with AltSoftSerial(true) contstructor.
    * Open the Serial Monitor as before.
 For programs with ANSI graphics, like in Adventureland, use a terminal program like [RealTerm.](https://realterm.sourceforge.io/)
+   * Please see this [Sparkfun Terminal Tutorial](https://learn.sparkfun.com/tutorials/terminal-basics/real-term-windows) for more information on RealTerm.

 Examples
 --------